Like-a-Fishhook Village: Late 1860s

-A schism - Bobtail Bull and Crow Flies High
+Bobtail Bull and Crow Flies High

 Like-a-Fishhook Village suffered a division among the residents in the early 1870s.
 The Hidatsa rebels Bobtail Bull, Crow Flies High and their followers left and built new log cabins and earth lodges near the military post Fort Buford.
 The unrest in the village was "approaching civil war" before the exit calmed down a conflict between the dissidents and the old leaders of the village.

-The last major Sioux attack
+Last major Sioux attack

 In 1874, a large war party of reservation Sioux had Fort Berthold as its target.
 George Armstrong Custer delayed his Black Hills Expedition to ride to the Fort.
 His orders from General Phil Sheridan said "The Rees [Arikara] and Mandans should be protected same as white settlers".
 Five Arikara and "Foolish-head" (who was either Mandan or Hidatsa) died in the battle.
 This was the last major battle that affected the village.

-The flood of the whites
+Flood of the whites

 The villagers counted more and more houses with whites around them.
 A blacksmith, a doctor and the Indian Agent lived in Fort Berthold Agency a mile and a half away along with other newcomers.
 Missionary Charles L. Hall taught the words of God in his home close to the village from 1876.
 The next year the Indian children could attend either the Mission School or one supervised by the government.

-The ghost town
+Post-abandonment

 The allotment of land in 1886 caused the collapse of Like-a-Fishhook Village.
 Many Arikara had already taken up farming on individual plots.
 Their quarter of the village was desolate and their homes destroyed.
 A few years later only some of the older Mandan in the village still followed their traditional way of life.
 Hidatsa chief Poor Wolf led the migration of his people to new places on the reservation.
 "Older Indians, who came from Like-a-Fishhook Village, find their life on allotments rather lonesome.
 Cabins are often two or three miles apart ..." related Hidatsa Indian Goodbird in 1914.
 The Mandan, the Hidatsa and the Arikara were no more village Indians.
 The location of the village is now under the waters of the reservoir behind Garrison Dam.